 The automated Medicaid Budget and Expenditure System (MBES) has been implemented nationwide.
 The system allows you to electronically submit your Form HCFA-64 directly to the HCFA Data Center and the Medicaid data base.
 You have been trained in the use of the MBES and have been provided with the required users manual, user ID number, access codes, telephone number, and computer software necessary to access and use the system.
 We ask that you use it to submit your Form HCFA-64.

---
+When using the MBES, you do not have to submit a hardcopy of the signed certification statement to HCFA.
+We have modified the MBES to allow you to complete the signature/certification form through the MBES and simply transmit this form to us.

+When the signature/certification form appears on the screen , you simply fill in the information requested and the form is transmitted as part of the Form HCFA-64 that you are transmitting.
+We then accept this automated signature/certification in lieu of a separate hardcopy submission.
+HOWEVER, YOU MUST KEEP AN ACTUAL SIGNED COPY OF THE SIGNATURE/CERTIFICATION FORM IN YOUR FILES FOR EACH FORM HCFA-64 YOU SUBMIT OVER THE MBES SO THAT IT IS AVAILABLE UPON REQUEST BY HCFA.
+Use of this procedure results in the elimination of all hardcopy submissions to HCFA Central Office and to the Regional Offices (RO).

 Rev. 74 2-111